Historic rates records database

 Points of interest

-• In early volumes the town is divided into three wards – Cooks, Queens and St Johns.
-Areas beyond the town are described as Suburban blocks.
+In the earliest records, the town is divided into three wards: Cooks, Queens and St Johns.
+Areas outside the town are described as suburban blocks.

-• Street names have changed over the years and some of the earlier names are no longer used.
-Streets of Wanganui by Athol Kirk (Wanganui Newspapers 1978 & 1989) may be helpful in locating a property.
+Street names have changed over time, and some early names are no longer used.
+The book Streets of Wanganui by Athol Kirk (1978 & 1989) can help identify locations.

-• Women’s names appear quite frequently as properties were often purchased in their names (protection against bankruptcy).
+Women’s names appear frequently, as properties were often purchased in their names to protect assets from bankruptcy.

-• The Industrial School Estate and College Estate are older terms for the present-day Whanganui Collegiate School.
+The Industrial School Estate and College Estate refer to what is now Whanganui Collegiate School.

-In the database records, the occupier is the person who paid the rates and the owner has the freehold title.
-Very often the same name appears for both (Owner/Occupier).
+The occupier is the person who paid the rates.
+The owner holds the freehold title.
+In many cases, this is the same person.

 Rates

-Rates are usually based on either the property’s land value, capital value or a fixed charge applied to each separately used or inhabited part of a rating unit.
+Rates are based on land value, capital value, or a fixed charge applied to each separately used or inhabited part of a property.

 Valuation number